act-rules/act-rules.github.io/_rules/error-message-descriptive-b1e6dc.md

 rule_type: composite
 description: |
   This rule checks that when an input error is automatically detected the error is identified and described to the user in text.
 accessibility_requirements:
   wcag20:3.3.1: # Error Identification (A)
     forConformance: true
     failed: not satisfied
     passed: satisfied
     inapplicable: further testing needed
 input_rules:
   - 334972
   - 36b590
   - 6f484a
   - 2045c3
   - 54621b
+acknowledgements:
   authors:
     - Carlos Duarte
     - João Vicente
 ---

 ## Applicability